Wild Rose College Alumna

 Flo’s approach to healing transcends conventional boundaries as she works with: individuals, families, organizations, and communities, and in the equine world as well.
 Flo takes her work into churches, schools, private homes, and community centres as well as hospitals and clinics.
 She is a Mentor for SWITCH- Student Wellness Initiative Toward Community Health and teaches Aboriginal women programming.
 She is honoured to work with various local First Nations communities where she is invited to offer her services as an herbalist at community clinics.

 Flo’s other herbal passion is horses.
-She is a lifetime member of the Chuckwagon Association and takes time away from her busy clinic schedule every summer to work with the chuckwagon horses at the Calgary Stampede (2021 being her 40th year) and will be featured in an upcoming documentary on the subject.
+She is a lifetime member of the Chuckwagon Association and takes time away from her busy clinic schedule every summer to work with the chuckwagon horses at the Calgary Stampede (2021 being her 40th year) and was featured in a documentary on the subject.

 Flo is a constant reminder that true holistic healing goes beyond the individual to healing the system.
 In addition to her large & busy practice, she lobbies the government tirelessly in her efforts to build a holistic health facility for Saskatchewan: Companion Health Oasis Inc. and The Saskatoon Healing Connections Centre.